syncfusion-content/uwp-docs/uwp/Docking/Floating-Window.md

 {% endtabs %}

-## Positioning on Desire Location
+## Positioning on Desired Location

 The `FloatWindow` can be placed at any desired location.
-To position the `FloatWindow` at the desired location with the required rectangle bounds, invoke `SetFloatingWindowRect` method of the `SfDockingManager`.
+To position the `FloatWindow` at the desired location with the required rectangle bounds, invoke the `SetFloatingWindowRect` method of the `SfDockingManager`.

 {% tabs %}